davidallendj/gdpm/README.md

 *   Download and install packages from Godot's official AssetLib or from custom repositories.
 (Note: Multithread download support planned.)

-*   Stores downloads in single location to use across multiple Godot projects.
+*   Stores downloads in single global location to use across multiple Godot projects using symlinks.

 *   Copy packages into a Godot project to make modifications when needed.

-*   Create package groups to copy a set of packages into a Godot project.
+*   Automate installing packages in scripts.

 ## Building from Source

 The project uses the CMake or Meson build system and has been tested with GCC and Clang on Arch/Manjaro Linux.
-Meson is preferred, but a CMakeLists.txt is provided due to CMake's popularity and should work with some tweaking.
+CMake is preferred, but a `meson.build` script is provided and should work with some tweaking.
 Building on Windows or Mac has not been tested yet so it's not guaranteed to work.
-Compiling with CMake will build an executable, shared, and archive library, while compiling with Meson only builds an executable that links with a shared library.
+Compiling with CMake will build 2 executables, 3 shared libraries, and an archive library to link, while compiling with Meson only builds an executable that links with a shared library.

 ### Prerequisites